A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Dynamic mesh generation experiments

 \subsubsection{Comparison of static, dynamic, and restarted SAM}

-The results of static, dynamic, and restarted SAM simulations are provided in \Cref{fig:chacon-zoom}, which shows zoomed-in plots of the meshes near $(0.5,0.5)$ at various times $t$.
+The results of static, dynamic, and restarted SAM simulations are provided in \Cref{fig:chacon-zoom}, which shows zoomed-in plots of the meshes near $(0.5,0.5)$ at the final time $t=90$.
 All three schemes produce grids that are untangled, but while static SAM grids are smooth, the dynamic SAM grids contain more distorted elements.
 This is confirmed in \Cref{fig:chacon-compare}, which provides plots of the time history of the $L^2$ Jacobian error \eqref{equi-error} and $L^1$ distortion \eqref{L1-distortion}.
-Static and dynamic SAM produce grids with similar Jacobian errors, but while static SAM grids have mean distortion of $\approx 1.0375$, the distortion of dynamic SAM grids increases monotonically to $\approx 1.085$ at $t=90$.
+As with the rotating patch problem, the distorted dynamic SAM grids are still more accurate than the static SAM grids, though the Jacobian errors are roughly comparable.

-On the other hand, the total CPU runtime is 34.6 seconds vs 10.2 seconds for static SAM vs dynamic SAM.
-For restarted SAM, the restart criterion $\lambda_k > \Lambda \lambda_{\mathrm{ref}}$ forces the grid to reset a total of 6 times during the simulation.
-As shown in \Cref{fig:chacon-compare} and in the final row of \Cref{fig:chacon-zoom}, the restarted SAM grids are smooth and comparable to static SAM grids.
-The CPU runtime for restarted dynamic SAM is only 12.1 seconds, a mild increase over the dynamic SAM runtime.
+For restarted SAM, the restart criterion $\lambda_k > \Lambda \lambda_{\mathrm{ref}}$, with $\Lambda = 1.01$, forces the grid to reset 2 times during the simulation.
+As shown in \Cref{fig:chacon-compare} and in the final row of \Cref{fig:chacon-zoom}, the restarted SAM grids are smooth and comparable to static SAM grids, and are almost as accurate as the dynamic SAM grids.
+A comparison of \Cref{fig:chacon-compare} with Figure 10 in \cite{Chacon2011} shows that static and restarted SAM grids are of similar quality to the MK grids.

-A comparison of \Cref{fig:chacon-compare} with Fig. 10 from \cite{Chacon2011} shows that the MK grids are of similar quality to static and restarted dynamic SAM.
-Our previous numerical experiments (c.f. \Cref{table:mesh-runtime}) indicate that each static SAM mesh generation at $N=128^2$ cell resolution is more than 50 times faster than each MK mesh generation.
-We can thus estimate that, for the current example, restarted SAM is at least $50 \times \frac{34.6}{12.1} \approx 143$ times faster than MK mesh generation.